Moment

 My diffusion journey started a few years ago, with Tiffen's Black Pro Mist filter being the more popular suggestion among photographers.
 That is — until CineBloom came into the picture.
 What's different between the two filters?
 What sort of characteristics is worth noting in each?
 Moment wanted to send me their famous CineBloom filters in 5%, 10%, and 20% densities compared to BPM, which is equivalent to ⅛, ¼, ½, and 1.
 I was told to be honest with my opinions and testing, so let's dive in and see which filter is right for you.

-When Should I Use a Diffusion Filter?
+When To Use Diffusion Filters?

 Using stylized diffusion filters helps soften skin, lift the shadows, and make your photos look ultra-dreamy.
 If you're shooting a film, they're perfect for achieving the look of a flashback, daydream, or to help bloom light sources behind the subject.
 Though, they certainly aren't for everyone — let alone for every shot.
 Some creators use them to remove that harsh clinical edge you often obtain from mirrorless cameras.
 And it's undoubtedly worth noting that they won't instantly make your imagery look more cinematic if your scenes don't look cinematic.